InformaticsMatters/ansible-infrastructure/provisioning/README.md

 >   Most instruction assume you're using the project requirements in
     in Conda or a virtual environment.

+## eksctl
+This serves as an example directory only.
+Our EKS cluster is managed by the [eks-im-main] GitLab repository.

 ## Ingress controller and ELB (AWS)
 With a _bare_ cluster ready you can install an nginx ingress controller DaemonSet and AWS NLB by applying the YAML provided in this directory.